MNLR/RandomForestDist/README.md

 ```
 devtools::install_github("MNLR/rpart")
 ```
-Once the dependency is installed, use
+Once the dependency is installed, install the additional dependencies from CRAN and the package itself with

 ```
+install.packages(c("progressr", "qmap", "fitdistrplus"))
 devtools::install_github("MNLR/RandomForest2")
 ```
-to install RandomForest2.

 Note that, if `devtools` is not already installed, it can be installed from CRAN using the command `install.packages("devtools")`.